-This process uses dividend-paying whole life insurance as the vehicle for your savings.
-By using whole life insurance, your savings are guaranteed to grow tax-free and also participate in the profits of the Insurance Company through a dividend (not guaranteed).
+This process uses dividend-paying whole life policies as the vehicle for your savings.
+By using whole life insurance, your savings are guaranteed to grow tax-free and also participate in the profits of the insurance company through a dividend (not guaranteed).
 Not only is your money in a stable, tax-free growth environment, but you have the freedom to access your funds at any time.

 The freedom to access your money at any time is the real power of Infinite Banking.
 By taking loans out against the accumulated cash values of your life insurance policy, you’ll be maximizing the work of your money.
 When you take a loan out, your cash values continue to grow and receive dividends even with a loan against the policy.

 So, instead of putting cash into a 401k or IRA, and using a bank for the major purchases in your life, you can put cash into your whole life policy and take loans against your cash value for those purchases.
 As you pay back your loans to your policy, the same way you would with a real bank, you’re the one who recaptures the interest – treating your money the same way a bank does.
 You have, in essence, become your own banker.

 What is more, as the money is actually yours, you can take a loan against it at any time (providing it is equal to, or less, than your accumulated premiums).
 The insurance company also won’t need to see credit scores, collateral, or proof of employment or income.

 Essentially, Infinite Banking allows you to build up your own bank from which you can draw from at any time, without having to jump through hoops or pay high-interest rates.
 You can use it to finance a new car, buy real estate, or fund any other purchase that you would normally finance through a bank or traditional lender because of limited cash flow.